Tullamore: Culture

 The Tullamore Phoenix Festival was an annual celebration of art, culture and heritage first held in August between 2000 and 2007.
 Festival events included hot air balloons, concerts, street entertainment, a parade, and fireworks.

 The Queen of the Land Festival takes place in Tullamore each year on the second weekend in November.
 Primarily a personality contest, it seeks to find the best examples of a modern Irish woman.
 It is organised by Offaly Macra Na Feirme.
 Each year about 25 girls between the age of 17 and 35 compete to be crowned Queen of the Land.
 The festival provides a host of entertainment throughout the town over the weekend, primarily at night.

 An annual Tullamore Show takes place on the second Sunday of August every year.
 It was cancelled in 2007 and 2008 due to heavy rain, though it ran again in 2009.
 Agriculture was originally the show's main focus, but this has broadened to include entertainment, food, crafts, lifestyle, trade stands, food and refreshments, fashion and entertainment.

 Hugh Lynch's Pub on Kilbride Street has been operating as a public house since the early 1800s.
 In the early 1900s it was bought by the Williams Group, founders of the D.E.
 Williams Distillery, and run as a public bar and grocery, along with many other outlets in the Irish Midlands, from which they sold their growing whiskey brand "Tullamore Dew".
 It has been in the Lynch Family since 1971.

-The national Fleadh Ceoil was held in Tullamore for the very first time in August 2007.
+The national Fleadh Cheoil was held in Tullamore for the very first time in August 2007.
 It returned in 2008 and returned for the third time from 21 to 23 August 2009.

 The National Ploughing Championships, Europe's largest Outdoor Exhibition and Agriculture Trade Show, was held in Screggan, Tullamore in 2016.
 The total attendance figures for the 2016 Championship came to a record-breaking 283,000.
 The show returned to Screggan in September 2017.